A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 Addiction can tear a family apart.
 It can leave them in financial ruin, destroy their marriage and hurt their relationships with family members and friends.

-The enemy loves to use any weapon he can to destroy our adult children, and addiction is one way he destroys lives.
+The enemy loves to use any weapon to destroy our adult children, and addiction is one way he destroys lives.

 Matthew 26:41 says, “Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.”